Harald007 / Getty Images

 Pear

 Most pear (Pyrus spp.) varieties are self-fertile and easy to cultivate.
 The upright and vigorous tree displays white or pink clustered flowers in the spring, accompanied by shiny, dark green, leathery leaves that turn reddish-purple or orange-red in the fall.
 "Plant pears for your heirs," says Mike Biltonen, founder of Know Your Roots LLC.
-He adds that pear trees can last up to several centuries, with the oldest cultivated pear tree in North America, the Endicott pear, being nearly 400 years old.
+He adds that pear trees can live for several centuries, with the oldest cultivated pear tree in North America, the Endicott pear, nearly 400 years old.

-Fireblight is the number one downfall of pears, says Biltonen.
+Fireblight is the number one downfall for pears, says Biltonen.
 "There are several fireblight-resistant varieties that exist, like Harrowsweet, Potomac, Shenandoah, and Harrowcrisp," he says.

 Apple